Missouri construction workers face a high risk of electrocution in the workplace.

 - The phase of the heart cycle when the electric shock occurs

-- General health of the worker
+- The general health of the worker

 The higher the level of electric current the worker is exposed to, the greater is the damage.
 According to OSHA, a worker who is exposed to 1mA of electric current would feel only a mild tingling sensation.
 The electric current measuring 6-16 mA is known as the “let go” zone, and the worker is still able to remove him/herself from the electricity source.
 Beyond this, the worker cannot let go and is likely to suffer severe injuries and even death.